mortang2410/dotfiles/README.md

 everything.
 Think of these programs as lovely gift boxes that keep on giving the more one looks into them.

-Using text-based programs require *not* intelligence, but experience.
+Using text-based programs requires *not* intelligence, but experience.
 One must have experience with using text-based applications, editing configuration files (which, incidentally, `nvim` is very good at), reading the manuals and Google.
 There is never going to be a world